Isle of Wight: Media

+Religion

+The island was a Christian majority region with Christians forming 60.5% in 2011 Census.
+However it declined to 47.7% in 2021 Census.
+Correspondingly the proportion of residents claiming “no religion,” rose to in 2021, 43.9% from 29.6% in 2011.

 Culture

 Language and dialect

 Henry Bates Joel's 1895 artwork 'Bonchurch, near Ventnor, Isle of Wight is a depiction of rural life on the island.
 It is exhibited in the Milntown Estate.

 The local accent is similar to the traditional dialect of Hampshire, featuring the dropping of some consonants and an emphasis on longer vowels.
 It is similar to the West Country dialects heard in South West England, but less pronounced.

 The island has its own local and regional words.
 Some, such as nipper/nips (a young male person), are still sometimes used and shared with neighbouring areas of the mainland.
 A few are unique to the island, for example overner and caulkhead (see below).
-Others are more obscure and now used mainly for comic emphasis, such as mallishag (meaning "caterpillar"), gurt meaning "large", nammit (a mid-morning snack) and gallybagger ("scarecrow", and now the name of a local cheese).
+Others are more obscure and now used mainly for comic emphasis, such as mallishag (meaning "caterpillar"), gurt (meaning "large"), nammit (a mid-morning snack), emmett (meaning "ant") and gallybagger ("scarecrow", and now the name of a local cheese).